MicrosoftDocs/cross-device/project-rome-docs/Android/how-to guides/communicate-with-a-remote-app-service-android.md

 // Set the PackageFamilyName for the Windows host String packageFamilyName = "Microsoft.SDKSamples.AppServicesProvider.CS_8wekyb3d8bbwe";

-// Instantiate implementations of IAppServiceClientConnectionListener and IAppServiceResponseListener (defined in the next section)
-IAppServiceClientConnectionListener connectionListener = new AppServiceClientConnectionListener();
+// Instantiate implementations of IAppServiceConnectionListener and IAppServiceResponseListener (defined in the next section) IAppServiceConnectionListener connectionListener = new AppServiceConnectionListener();
 IAppServiceResponseListener responseListener = new AppServiceResponseListener();

-// Construct an AppServiceClientConnection AppServiceClientConnection appServiceClientConnection = new AppServiceClientConnection(appServiceName, packageFamilyName, connectionRequest, connectionListener, responseListener);
+// Construct an AppServiceConnection AppServiceConnection appServiceConnection = new AppServiceConnection(appServiceName, packageFamilyName, connectionRequest, connectionListener, responseListener);

 // open the connection (will throw a ConnectedDevicesException if there is an error) try {
-    appServiceClientConnection.openRemoteAsync();
+    appServiceConnection.openRemoteAsync();
 } catch (ConnectedDevicesException e) {
     e.printStackTrace();
 }